ARTLab-GT/hexed/README.md

 adaptive Cartesian mesh.
 However, it is meant to be encapsulated well enough that it could survive a complete refactor of NASCART-GT, or even be used with other frontends.
-Hexed is still a work in progress and there are many more features to implement, but hopefully it can make your CFD, if not easier, at least less tedious.
+Hexed is still very much a work in progress, but hopefully it can make your CFD, if not easier, at least less tedious.

 To summarize, Hexed is:
 * fast